Chloe-Johnson/Security_Portfolio/ELK-Stack-Project/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- Web-1VM 10.0.0.5
+- Web_1VM 10.0.0.5
-- Web-2VM 10.0.0.6
+- Web_2VM 10.0.0.6
-- Web-3VM 10.0.0.7
+- Web_3VM 10.0.0.7

 The following Beats have been installed on these machines:
 - 'Filebeat 7.6.2'
 - 'Metricbeat 7.6.1'

 These Beats allow us to collect the following information from each machine:
-- Filebeat- Monitors the log files on Web-1VM, Web-2VM, Web-3VM collects log events, and forwards them to Elasticsearch for indexing
+- Filebeat- Monitors the Web-1VM, Web-2VM, Web-3VM machines and collects log events, systemwide file changes, and forwards them to Elasticsearch for indexing
 - Metricbeat- Installed on the ELK server to periodically collect metrics from the operating system and information from the services running on the server.

 ### Using the Playbook